KatharinaTrinley/Effects-of-Context-Familiarity/README.md

 ## PCIbex
 #### data_includes: Contains the main javascript
 main.js: The main javascript code which was used to implement our experiment on PCIbex, and which references all other files.
-### chunk_includes: Contains any csv files and html files referenced in main.js:
+#### chunk_includes: Contains any csv files and html files that were created for this experiment.
-  prac_items.csv: This CSV file contains the practice items participants saw before the actual experiment started. materials.csv: This CSV file contains all materials.
+  ethics.html: This html file contains an ethics agreement, which participants have to agree to. instructions.html: This html file contains instructions related to the experiment. prac_items.csv: This CSV file contains the practice items participants saw before the actual experiment started. materials.csv: This CSV file contains all materials. pseudoword_instruction.html: This html file contains instructions for a post-experiment question.
-  Pseudowords.csv: This CSV contains all target words as part of our post-experiment-questionnaire to test pseudoword definitions.
+  Pseudowords.csv: This CSV file contains all target words as part of our post-experiment-questionnaire to test pseudoword definitions.
-### css_includes: Contains css files for formatting inside PCIbex
+#### css_includes: Contains internal PCIbex-related css files for formatting
+#### js_includes: Contains internal PCIbex-related js files